stayForward09/Rythm_react_gatsby/src/pages/team/stefano-sirianni.md

 Losi.
 Six years working experience in London working as ballet teacher and choreographer for rhythmic gymnastic training.
 In 2013 Stefano qualified as a rhythmic gymnastic level 3 judge.

+Stefano is currently attending the GB National Judging course.